 How to make dairy-free chocolate brownies

 This recipe makes a crusty on the top and chewy on the inside brownie with the right level of sweetness.

 And just like my other recipes, this dairy-free chocolate brownie recipe doesn’t take much time to make.
 It literally takes 10 minutes of preparation and 40 minutes of baking.

 So, if you want to have these brownies for your after-dinner, you can quickly mix the ingredients before you start cooking your dinner.
 Pour the batter into a tin, and leave it to bake while you get on preparing your main course.
 By the time you finish cooking, your dessert aka brownies will be ready too.

 Firstly, put the flour, cocoa powder and salt in a mixing bowl.

-Secondly, beat the eggs and the sugar just until all the sugar dissolves.
+Secondly, beat the eggs and the sugar in a jug until all the sugar dissolves.
 Then stir the oil in until all is well mixed.
 You can use a hand whisk, a handheld mixer or a handheld blender.

 Bake at gas 4/ 350°F/ 180°C for about 40-50 minutes until the surface is solid to touch but you can feel it slightly soft on the inside.

-Thank you for reading the post.
-I hope you are now interested to try this dairy-free chocolate brownies recipe.
-When you do, will you share with me your views on the recipe in the comments below (leave a reply)?
-I will really appreciate it.
-And please feel free to share this post with your loved ones.
+Thank you for checking out this dairy-free chocolate brownies recipe.
+I hope you are now interested to try it.
+When you do, please share what you think about the recipe in the comments below (leave a reply) I will really appreciate it.

 Last but not least, don’t forget to check my other sweet recipes that you may love: